On some negative motivic homology groups: Proof of Theorem

 \begin{prop} Let $X$ be a scheme over $\F_q.$ Then, $H_i(X,\Z(j))=0$ if $i\leq -2,$ $j\leq-1$ and $i-j\leq1.$ \end{prop}

-\begin{proof} If $\dim X=0,$ the proposition holds by Proposition~\ref{thm:KYParshin}.
-Below, let us assume $\dim X\geq1.$ We prove this by induction on $\dim X.$ Let $Z$ be a closed subscheme of $X$ which contains all singular points of $X$ and has dimension less than that of $X.$ The abstract blow-up
+\begin{proof} If $\dim X=0,$ the proposition holds by Lemma~\ref{rem:calculation}.
+Let us assume that $\dim X\geq1$ and prove the proposition by induction on $\dim X.$ Let $Z$ be a closed subscheme of $X$ which contains all singular points of $X$ and has dimension less than that of $X.$ The abstract blow-up

 gives rise to a long exact sequence